Office versions and connectivity to Microsoft 365 services

 - The following versions of Visio are supported for connecting to Microsoft 365 services:

 - Visio desktop app that comes with a Visio Plan 2 subscription (as long as you’re using a supported version)

 - Visio LTSC Professional 2021 and Visio LTSC Standard 2021 (until October 2026)

 - Visio Professional 2019 and Visio Standard 2019 (until October 2023)

 - Visio Professional 2016 and Visio Standard 2016 (until October 2023)

 - This information about connecting to Microsoft 365 services doesn't apply to InfoPath 2013 or SharePoint Designer 2013.

-- For end of support dates for different versions of Office on various versions of Windows, see the Office configuration support matrix.
+- For end of support dates for different versions of Office on various versions of Windows, see the Windows and Office configuration support matrix (PDF).